 As a divorce attorney based in Prague I am often approached by English speaking expat clients who are unable to find up-to-date and trustworthy basic overview of what a divorce proceedings in the Czech Republic entail and look like.
 Therefore I wrote several articles on particular aspects of divorce that are linked below.
 This is meant to provide basic summary of divorce proceedings in the Czech Republic.
 It is not meant as a complete information, but rather as a helpful guidance which can make a first meeting between an attorney and client much more productive.
 If you are considering a divorce in the Czech Republic and you would like to get more legal insight regarding your situation, please do not hesitate to contact me for a purpose of in-person meeting, remote consultation or advice by email.

-In case that spouses fail to reach agreement, there will be separate court proceedings on (1) child custody and child maintenance, (2) divorce itself, (3) spousal and ex-spousal alimony and (4) division of marital property.
-Each of the proceedings may have different requirements for court jurisdiction and may be governed by a different law.
+In case that spouses fail to reach agreement, there may be separate court proceedings on (1) child custody and divorce, (2) spousal and (3) ex-spousal alimony, (4) division of marital property and possibly also on (5) termination and settlement of co-ownership (e.g. if they acquired property before wedding).
+Each of these proceedings may have different requirements for court jurisdiction and may be governed by a different law.
 This article deals only with general introduction into divorce proceedings in the Czech Republic.

 You are entitled to your day in court.
 However this may look a lot different based on which type of divorce the court will be deciding on.